diabasecoin/diabase/doc/tor.md

 The directory can be different of course, but (both) port numbers should be equal to your dashd's P2P listen port (9999 by default).

-	-externalip=X   You can tell Dash Core about its publicly reachable address using this option, and this can be a .onion address.
+	-externalip=X   You can tell Diabase Core about its publicly reachable address using this option, and this can be a .onion address.
 Given the above configuration, you can find your onion address in /var/lib/tor/dashcore-service/hostname.
 Onion addresses are given